How do I use my domain with my Tumblr account

 Here is the example of conflicting records:

-If you want to use any subdomain for your website, for example, blog.nctutorial.info, the following CNAME record should be added to your current records:
+If you want to use any subdomain for your website, for example, blog.yourdomain.tld, the following CNAME record should be added to your current records:

 Normally, it takes 30 minutes for newly created records to take effect.

 After your settings have been activated, you need to make sure Tumblr knows about your custom domain so that it can direct visitors to your site.
-Just log into your Tumblr account and follow these instructions:
+Just log into your Tumblr account and proceed with the changes in it.

 If you have any questions, feel free to contact our Support Team.